elephantscale/es-training-new/deep-learning/tensorflow/TENSORFLOW-Parallel.md

 ## Traditional Open-Source Big Data Stack

- * TensorFlow doesn’t easily fit into this stack
+ * TensorFlow doesn't easily fit into this stack

  * YARN cluster management does not play well with TensorFlow (for now)